Übersee

-Übersee is a municipality and a village in the rural district of Traunstein in upper Bavaria, Germany.
+Übersee (/de/) is a municipality and a village in the rural district of Traunstein in upper Bavaria, Germany.
 It lies on the south shore of lake Chiemsee.

 Geography

 Geographic Location

 Übersee is located in the Chiemgau, more precisely at the northern entrance to the Achental (Achen Valley), the valley of the river Tiroler Achen which has its origin in Tyrol, Austria.
 Said river also marks most of the eastern border between Übersee and Grabenstätt, before flowing into lake Chiemsee.
 The area around the river mouth belongs to Übersee and is a recreational breeding area for local bird species.

 The village lies mostly on flat land, with the only major elevation being the Westerbuchberg, one of the southernmost parts of Übersee.

 The second stream flowing through the village is the Überseer Bach which has its origin in Grassau, just south of Übersee.
 The smaller stream marks an east-bound border between Übersee, Bernau and the Chiemseemoos, while still flowing entirely within the area of Übersee.

 Through the neighbourhood of Feldwies, Übersee is connected to the shore of lake Chiemsee, the largest lake in Bavaria.